15 Types of Bees in Georgia

 The females have a green head and thorax, which darkens into black on the abdomen.
 Males are smaller than females, have brown cores with yellow stripes, and can be distinguished by their large eyes.

-These types of bees in Georgia live for around four months during summer, when they spend most of their time collecting nectar and pollen from flowers to store as food for themselves and their larvae during the winter months.
+These bees in Georgia live for around four months during summer, when they spend most of their time collecting nectar and pollen from flowers to store as food for themselves and their larvae during the winter months.

 When temperatures drop below 54 degrees Fahrenheit, males and many unmated female bees die off, while others continue to lay eggs until they die at an average age of six weeks.